 Marge Faville Robinson, a nurse by profession, had done well for herself heading SEIU Healthcare Michigan (HCMI).
 According to the annual financial data submitted to the U.S. Department of Labor, her union salary in 2015 was $209,889.
 Family … Read More ➡

-On March 22, Sharon Holmes, former secretary-treasurer of American Postal Workers Union Local 807, was sentenced in U.S. District Court for the District of Minnesota to four months of incarceration, to be followed by two years of supervised release, for embezzling funds from the St. Paul-based union.
-He also was ordered to pay $67,714 in restitution and a $100 assessment.
-Christopherson had pleaded guilty in August to one count of embezzlement after being charged in an information in July with stealing the far lower figure of $2,081.
-Former local financial secretary Scot McNamara also was charged in July; he pleaded guilty in December to embezzling $8,871.
+On March 22, Sharon Holmes, former secretary-treasurer of American Postal Workers Union Local 807, was sentenced in U.S. District Court for the District of South Carolina to one day in prison and 18 months of supervised release for embezzling funds from the Columbia, S.C. union.
+She also was ordered to pay $101,987 in restitution and a $100 assessment.
+Holmes had pleaded guilty in March 2016 to one count of embezzling $41,823 after being indicted the previous September for embezzlement in that amount plus wire fraud in the sum of $178,330.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡